robertDurst/robertdurst.github.io/_posts/2020-04-03-CategoryBasics.md

 ### Preface
 **STOP:** do not read any further.
 Before beginning your journey here, you must first *unthink* and *unknow* any presumptions you may have about Category Theory, Sets, Math, the World, etc. Let's begin with an absolutely clean slate.

+**Note:** this explanation is meant to be incredibly simple and for ANYONE of ANY background.
+Thus, some of the mathematical concepts, especially my negligence of Set Theory, are not 100% correct and may lead readers askew if they dive deeper into Category Theory without this knowledge (*edit after Reddit feedback*).

 ***